 Does a boat such as the 24-foot Elco launch commissioned by J.P.
 Morgan as a tender for his famous yacht Corsair capture your attention?
 How about the 25-foot Elco Glass Cabin Cruiser such as the one owned by Walter Luttgen, commodore of the Columbia Yacht Club?
 Or would it be your preference, your dream, to own the one of Elco classic yachts that is completely original but true to the historic essence of the old Elco lines?

-Elco motor boats and classic yachts of the period from 1890 â€“ 1939 were basically long, low, and narrow â€“ a shape resulting in tremendous efficiency.
-The manufacturers’ catalogs and boating magazines show motor yachts upwards of 40 feet in length that achieved speeds in the 20- to 30-knot range, driven by nothing more than a relatively primitive 150 horsepower engine â€“ an impossible performance for the short, aggressive, noisy, beamy, boxy powerboats commonly seen on our waters today.
+The motor boats and cruisers of the period from 1890 â€“ 1939 were basically long, low, and narrow â€“ a shape resulting in tremendous efficiency.
+The manufacturers’ catalogs and boating magazines show motor yachts upwards of 40 feet in length that achieved speeds in the 20- to 30-knot range, driven by nothing more than a relatively primitive 150 horsepower motor â€“ an impossible performance for the short, aggressive, noisy, beamy, boxy powerboats commonly seen on our waters today.
 How did the old boats do it?
 They were semi-displacement planning hulls, to be sure.
 But by virtue of their slimness they sliced through the water, didn’t use raw horsepower to pound along on top of it, and left very little wake.

-At Elco our builders and designers will work with you to customize a new classic yacht that’s right for how you wish to use the boat and true to your desires for the boat.
+At Elco Motor Yachts, our builders and designers will work with you to customize a new classic yacht that’s right for how you wish to use the boat and true to your desires for the boat.
 Our focus is on preserving the integrity and efficiency of classic Elco boat designs and delivering you a watercraft that is meticulously crafted, well appointed, and of the utmost quality and workmanship.
 Only Elco Boats crafted by Elco Motor Yachts is a real Elco Classic Yachts.